 Credit risk: The ability of bond issuer to honour its commitments depends on the financial condition of the issuer.
 An adverse change in the financial condition of the issuer could lower the quality of the bonds, leading to greater price volatility of the bonds.
 The Sub-Fund may be subject to the risk that the bond issuer not making payment on interest and principal of the bonds, causing the value of the investment to go down and the Sub-Fund may suffer substantial losses.
 In the event of the default of bond issuer, the Sub-Fund may experience both delays in liquidating the bonds and losses including a decline in value of the bonds during the period when the Sub-Fund seeks to enforce its rights.

 Counterparty risk: The Sub-Fund is exposed to counterparty risks associated to counterparties with which, or brokers, dealers and exchanges through which, they deal, whether they engage in exchange-traded or over-the-counter transactions.
 In the case of insolvency or failure of any such party, the Sub-Fund might recover, even in respect of property specifically traceable to it, only a pro rata share of all property available for distribution to all of such party's creditors and/or customers.
 Such an amount may be less than the amounts owed to the Sub-Fund.
 The Sub-Fund may suffer significant losses.

+Global investments risk: Investments in securities issued or listed in different countries may imply the application of different standards and regulations (including but not limited to accounting, auditing and financial reporting standards, clearance and settlement procedures, taxes on dividends).
+The value of investments of the Sub-Fund may be adversely affected by movements of foreign exchange rates, changes in laws or restrictions applicable to such investments, changes in exchange control regulations or price volatility.

 Rating downgrade risk: Debt securities which the Sub-Fund acquired or their issuers may subsequently be downgraded.
 In the event of such downgrading, the value of the Sub-Fund may be adversely affected.
 The Investment Manager may or may not be able to dispose of the debt securities that are being downgraded.

 Valuation risk: Valuation of the Sub-Fund’s investments may involve uncertainties and judgmental determinations.
 If such valuation turns out to be incorrect, this may affect the net asset value calculation of the Sub-Fund.

+Global investments risk: Investments in securities issued or listed in different countries may imply the application of different standards and regulations (including but not limited to accounting, auditing and financial reporting standards, clearance and settlement procedures, taxes on dividends).
+The value of investments of the Sub-Fund may be adversely affected by movements of foreign exchange rates, changes in laws or restrictions applicable to such investments, changes in exchange control regulations or price volatility.

 Reliability of credit ratings: Credit ratings assigned by rating agencies are subject to limitations and do not guarantee the creditworthiness of the security and/or issuer at all times.